prathami1/go-cli/README.md

 - 🎯 **Intelligent Analysis**: Analyzes your project structure and suggests optimal deployment configurations
 - ☁️ **Multi-Cloud Support**: Deploy to AWS, GCP, or Azure with the same simple commands
 - 📦 **Zero Configuration**: Works out of the box with sensible defaults
-- 🚀 **Lightning Fast**: Get from idea to deployed application in under 5 minutes
+- 🚀 **Lightning Fast**: Get from local to deployed application in under 5 minutes

 ## 📦 Installation